khanhdoan57/laravel-json-api/README.md

     },
     ...

-    "repositories": {
+    "repositories": [
-      "laravel-json-api": {
+      {
         "type": "git",
         "url": "https://github.com/hackerboydotcom/laravel-json-api.git"
       }
-    }
+    ]
 }
 ```

 - This package is based on hackerboy/json-api package, so please config json-api package first.
 More detail at: https://packagist.org/packages/hackerboy/json-api
-- After sucessfully installed the package.
+- After sucessfully set up the `hackerboy/json-api` package.
 Now let's create a new file at "/config/laravel_jsonapi.php" like below

 ```